lmiller1990/source-map-visualizer/DECODING.md

 ## Decoding Variable Length Quantity for Source Maps

 This is the first article in a series on source maps.
 We will be building an app to show the mapping between some TypeScript code and the compiled JavaScript using source maps.
-In order to understand exactly how everything works, instead of using libraries like [`source-map`](https://www.npmjs.com/package/source-map) or [`vlq`](https://www.npmjs.com/package/vlq), we will write our own decoded and parser from scratch!
+In order to understand exactly how everything works, instead of using libraries like [`source-map`](https://www.npmjs.com/package/source-map) or [`vlq`](https://www.npmjs.com/package/vlq), we will write our own decoder and parser from scratch!

 The main resources I used when learning about source maps were: